ColetteChang/colettechang.github.io/_posts/2025-05-11-things-i-wish-i-knew-before-llm.md

 One of my regrets is not doing an externship.
 Because of visa limitations and poor planning, I missed the chance.

 So here's what I'd do differently: talk to alumni early.
 Ask what courses are useful for externships or bar eligibility.
-Learn how your law school works—what deadlines matter, what opportunities exist, and what mistakes to avoid.
+Learn how your law school works such as deadlines, opportunities, and what mistakes to avoid.
 You only have nine months.
 Make them count.

 ---

 ### <span style="color:rgb(171, 21, 79);">Final Thoughts</span>

 The LL.M. year goes by fast.
-You don't need to have everything figured out on day one—but the more you know going in, the better you'll make use of your time.
+You don't need to have everything figured out on day one but the more you know going in, the better you'll make use of your time.
 Be intentional.
 Be curious.
 And enjoy the ride.

-If you're starting your LL.M. soon and have questions—or just want someone to talk to—feel free to reach out to me.
+If you're starting your LL.M. soon and have questions or just want someone to talk to.
+Feel free to reach out to me.
 I'd love to connect and help however I can.
 You're not alone in this journey!